-The endometrium is the mucus membrane that normally lines the inside of the uterus.
+The endometrium is the mucus membrane that makes up the lining of the uterus.
 During the menstrual cycle, it responds to hormones by thickening with blood vessels in preparation for pregnancy.
-Once this does not occur, it breaks down and becomes your period.

-The implants respond to hormones in the same way that the uterine lining does by thickening, breaking down, and shedding.
-However, since this is occurring outside the uterus, the tissue can become inflamed, irritated, and scarred.
-The areas of scar tissue are called adhesions.
-Adhesions can cause organs to stick together, which can be painful during and just before your period.
+The sites of abnormal endometrial tissue growth are known as implants.
+These endometrial implants respond to hormones in the same way that the uterine lining does: by thickening, breaking down, and shedding.
+But since this occurs outside the uterus, the tissue becomes inflamed, irritated, and scarred.
+This scar tissue is called adhesions.
+Adhesions can cause organs to stick together, which usually causes terrible menstrual cramps and severe pain before and during your period.

-- Chronic pelvic cramping, especially before and during your period
+- Chronic pelvic pain and cramping, especially before and during your period

 - Heavy bleeding

-- Painful bowel movements or urination (if implants are affecting these organs)
+- Painful bowel movements or urination (due to implants hampering organ function)